 Kerecis Skin Substitute Answers

-Kerecis is full-thickness fish skin that is similar to human skin.
-It is minimally processed and Omega3-rich.
+Kerecis is full-thickness fish skin that has a similar composition and structure that closely resembles human skin.
+It is minimally processed retaining it’s lipid composition and other natural skin elements that support wound management.

 Other differentiating factors include: